haiyuesong/PHP2530-Bayesian-Final-Project/README.md

-# PHP2530-Bayesian-Final-Project
-This is the repository for the PHP2530 Final Project: Bayesian Networks for Estimating Brain Effective Connectivity in Resting-State fMRI Data.
+# Bayesian Networks for Estimating Brain Effective Connectivity in Resting-State fMRI Data.

+## Introduction

+## Methods

+## Results

+## Guideline for this repository